 If neck or back pain persists even after weeks or months of conservative prolapsed disc treatment, surgery might become an option.
 Traditional prolapsed disc surgery involves a long hospital stay, inpatient physical therapy and months of recovery.
 Laser Spine Institute offers a minimally invasive alternative to traditional open back surgery with advanced, outpatient procedures that can help you find relief from pain.

-Contact Laser Spine Institute to learn more and for a free review of your MRI or CT scan.
+Contact Laser Spine Institute to learn more and for a review of your MRI or CT scan.